Kuala Lumpur: Where Modern Marvels Meet Timeless Charm

 Shopping & Markets

-Central Market occupies a beautifully restored Art Deco building and serves as a cultural marketplace featuring local handicrafts, artwork, and traditional goods from Malaysia’s diverse communities.
+Central Market occupies a beautifully restored Art Deco building (1888 origins, 1937 current building) and serves as a curated cultural marketplace for local handicrafts, artwork, and traditional goods from Malaysia’s diverse communities.
+Petaling Street transforms into a vibrant night market each evening — souvenirs, electronics, copies, and some of the best street food in the city.
+Pavilion KL in Bukit Bintang is the upscale-shopping anchor, with international brands and the famous crystal-fountain photo spot.

 Historical Architecture